 and that includes a Probe Request variant Multi-Link element to identify that the Probe Request frame is an MLD probe request and to identify from which APs of the AP MLD the information is requested

-An MLD probe request allows a non-AP STA to request an AP to include the complete set of capabilities, parameters and operation elements of other APs affiliated to the same AP MLD as the AP.
+An MLD probe request allows a non-AP STA to request an AP to include the complete or partial set of capabilities, parameters and operation elements of other APs affiliated to the same AP MLD as the AP.
 The information of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe Request frame is requested if one of the following conditions are met:

 the Multi-Link element in the Probe Request frame does not include any per-STA profile.